 Surface water chemistry samples will be collected at sites downstream from the mine site and at reference sites, as indicated in Table 4.2-1 and Table 4.2-2.
-Surface water chemistry will be evaluated with one or more assessment endpoints including comparison to water quality guidelines for the protection of freshwater aquatic life (BC ENV 2019a, 2021, CCME 2021a), the YDWL water quality standards, background (baseline) or reference ranges, and/or BACI analysis (Table 4.4-2).
+Surface water chemistry will be evaluated with one or more assessment endpoints including comparison to water quality guidelines for the protection of freshwater aquatic life (BC ENV 2019a, 2021, CCME 2021a), approved Science-based Environmental Benchmarks (SBEBs), the YDWL water quality standards, background (baseline) or reference ranges, and/or BACI analysis (Table 4.4-2).